Second “No Kings” Protest Held in Tyler

 Photo by Mateus Ferreira.

-“What’s happening right now is not what America’s about” said Dax Alexander, a democrat who is running for Congress.
+“What’s happening right now is not what America’s about” said Dax Alexander, a Democrat who is running for Congress.
 “And it is just insanely inspiring as someone who grew up here to see the level of turnout that we have.”

-“We’re at this tipping point, to where we’re either gonna backslide into authoritarianism, or we’re going to stand up right now and make something happen,” said Sigler “We expect good turnouts.
+“We’re at this tipping point, to where we’re either gonna backslide into authoritarianism, or we’re going to stand up right now and make something happen,” Hardin-Sigler said.
+“We expect good turnouts.
 Most successful revolutions or resistance movements take 3% of the population right?
 That’s what we’re looking for.
+We need 11 million people across the U.S. to turn out.”

-Kristen, wearing a neon vest, walked back and forth behind the lines of demonstrators.
+Hardin-Sigler, wearing a neon vest, walked back and forth behind the lines of demonstrators.
 When the chanting waned, she would call into her megaphone.

 “No Ice!
 No KKK!
 No Fascist USA,” she chanted as protesters echoed her.